aalykiot/dune/docs/the-runtime.md

 #### `JsError`

-Dune has implemented a custom error type, located in `errors.rs`, to gain complete control over the thrown V8 exception.
+Dune has implemented a custom error type, to gain complete control over the thrown V8 exception.
 This custom error type contains additional information about the `origins` of the exception and includes the `stack-trace` if available.

 ```rust
 // File: /src/errors.rs